Cheap Internet for Seniors

 Cons About Xfinity

-- To qualify for Internet Essentials, enrollees must participate in Medicaid, public housing assistance, Veterans Pension, SNAP, SSI, or another assistance programs.
+- To qualify for Internet Essentials, enrollees must participate in Medicaid, public housing assistance, Veterans Pension, the Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), another assistance programs.

 - Price increases considerably after the promotional period